-The principal axis of a lens is the imaginary perpendicular to its surface at its center.
+The principal axis of a lens is the imaginary line perpendicular to its surface at its center.
 Lenses which are thicker in the middle than at the edges focus a parallel beam of light traveling along the principal axis at the principal focus, a point on the axis on the far side of the lens from the light source.
 Such lenses are converging lenses.
-The distance between the principal focus and the center of the lens is known as the focal length of the lens; its focal power is the reciprocal of the focal length and is expressed in dioptres (m–1).
+The distance between the principal focus and the center of the lens is known as the focal length of the lens; its focal power is the reciprocal of the focal length and is expressed in diopters (m–1).

 A lens thicker at its edges than in the middle spreads out a parallel beam of light passing through along its principal axis as if it were radiating from a virtual focus one focal length from the lens center on the same side as the source.
 Such a lens is a diverging lens.

 In general, images of objects produced using single thin lenses suffer from various defects including spherical and chromatic aberration, coma (in which peripheral images of points are disturbed into pear-shaped spots), and astigmatism.
-The effects of these are minimized by designing compound lenses in which simple lenses of different shapes and refractive indexes are combined.
+The effects of these are minimized by designing compound lenses in which simple lenses of different shapes and refractive indices are combined.
 Achromatic lenses reduce chromatic aberration; aplanatic lenses reduce this and coma, and astigmatic lenses combat astigmatism.

 A lensmeter is an instrument used to measure the refractive properties of lenses.